Skip to main content

 • RSUs and equity — some lenders count vested or vesting share awards as income, which matters for senior tech and finance earners targeting £1m.

-• Complex or high net worth — private banks assess the whole financial picture (assets, AUM, future income) rather than a single salary multiple, and can structure £1m+ lending around it.
+• Complex or high net worth — private banks such as Coutts assess the whole financial picture (assets, AUM, future income) rather than a single salary multiple, and can structure £1m+ lending around it.

 What Could Stop You Hitting £1 Million?